fritzpay/paymentd/resources/doc/handbook/source/quickstart.rst

 Configuration
 -------------

 :term:`paymentd` is configured using a JSON-file.
+For a detailed description of the configuration variables please refer to :ref:`config`.

 The ``paymentd`` command will look for the environment variable ``PAYMENTDCFG``, which should contain the path to the config JSON file.
 Alternatively ``paymentd`` can be invoked